entando/entando-docs/vuepress/docs/next/docs/reference/local-tips-and-tricks.md

 ### Entando in Kubernetes
 **Q: How can I install a new copy of Entando into an existing VM?**

 **A:** By default, the quickstart installation deploys Kubernetes resources into a dedicated namespace called `entando`.
 If you want to remove all of the resources in `entando`, you can simply delete the namespace with `sudo kubectl delete namespace entando`.
-You can then re-create the namespace and re-install the resources.
+You can then recreate the namespace and reinstall the resources.
 Alternatively, you can achieve this with `ent quickstart --vm-reuse=true`, but you'll need to set other `ent quickstart` options, so check the `ent` help.

 **Q: How can I shell into a running pod or view its logs?**